Trump's personal lawyer Giuliani hires his own attorneys

-(Reuters) - Rudy Giuliani, a personal lawyer for U.S. President Donald Trump who has come under scrutiny of federal prosecutors in New York, on Wednesday said he has hired his own lawyers to represent him.
+(Reuters) - Rudy Giuliani, a personal lawyer for U.S. President Donald Trump and a central figure in a congressional impeachment inquiry, has hired lawyers to represent him as he faces scrutiny by federal prosecutors in New York.

-Giuliani, a former New York mayor and federal prosecutor, wrote on Twitter that he is being “represented and assisted by” Robert Costello, a former federal prosecutor in New York, and Eric Creizman and Melissa Madrigal of the law firm Pierce Bainbridge.
+A former New York mayor and federal prosecutor, Giuliani wrote on Twitter that he is being represented by Robert Costello, a former New York federal prosecutor, and Eric Creizman and Melissa Madrigal of the law firm Pierce Bainbridge.

-Prosecutors in the U.S. attorney’s office in Manhattan are examining Giuliani’s interactions with two men arrested in October for allegedly illegally funneling money to a pro-Trump election committee and other political candidates, according to another person familiar with the matter.
+Prosecutors in the Manhattan U.S. attorney’s office are examining Giuliani’s interactions with two men arrested in October for allegedly illegally funneling money to a pro-Trump election committee and other political candidates, according to another person familiar with the matter.

 Giuliani has not been accused of criminal wrongdoing.

-Giuliani also is a central figure in the U.S. House of Representatives’ fast-moving impeachment inquiry into whether Trump abused his office for political gain.
+Giuliani is a central figure in a fast-moving U.S. House of Representatives impeachment inquiry into whether Trump abused his office for political gain.

-The Democratic-led House investigation is focused on a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate former Vice President Joe Biden and his son Hunter, who served as a director of the Ukrainian energy company Burisma.
+The Democratic-led House of Representatives investigation is focused on a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate former U.S. Vice President Joe Biden and his son Hunter, who served as a director of the Ukrainian energy company Burisma.

 For nearly a year, Giuliani has pursued unsubstantiated allegations that Biden tried to fire a Ukrainian prosecutor to stop him from investigating Burisma.